Koopman-Laboratory/KoopmanLab/README.md

 ```

 # Usage
-You can read `demo_ns.py` to familiar with the basic API and workflow of our pacakge.
-If you want to run `demo_ns.py`, the data need to be prepared in your computing resource.
+You can read `demo_ns.py` to learn about the basic API and workflow of KoopmanLab.
+If you want to run `demo_ns.py`, the following data need to be prepared in your computing resource.
 - [Dataset](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-)

-If you want to generation Navier-Stokes Equation data by yourself, the data generation configuration file can be found in the link.
+If you want to generation Navier-Stokes Equation data by yourself, the data generation configuration file can be found in the following link.

 - [File](https://github.com/zongyi-li/fourier_neural_operator/tree/master/data_generation/navier_stokes)